virevolai/logos-shift-client/README.md

 ## Feedback

-Logos Shift will soon support a feature where you can provide feedback on whether a result was successful or not based on its ID for finetuning.
-Stay tuned!
+Using feedback you can get better models that will be cheaper and more effective.

+If you don't have feedback, it will be auto-regressive as usual.

 ## Configuration Retrieval

-The library will also support retrieving configurations every `n` minutes, ensuring your instrumentation adapts to dynamic environments.
+The library will also support retrieving configurations every few minutes, ensuring your instrumentation adapts to dynamic environments.

 ## Contribute